Management5Exceptions/ProjectManagement/README.md

 1. For initialization

 ```
- Import UIKit
+import UIKit
- Import Appylar_SDK_iOS
+import Appylar_SDK_iOS

 class viewController: UIViewController{
-      Override func viewDidLoad(){
+    	Override func viewDidLoad() {
 		super.viewDidLoad()
             	Appylar.adeventlistener = self //Attach callback listeners for SDK before initialization
             	//Here ‘adeventlister’ is a variable of AdEventListener
            	//Initialization
            	Appylar.initializeWithApiKey(testmode: true // ‘True’ for development and ‘False’ for production,
          	app_Key: "<YOUR_APP_KEY>"?? “” //APP KEY provide by console for Development use    ["OwDmESooYtY2kNPotIuhiQ"] ,
            	app_id: "",
  		orientations: [Orientation.PORTRAIT, Orientation.LANDSCAPE] 	//Supported orientations for Ads,
-Adtypes: (AdType.BANNER, AdType.INTERSTITIAL)	//What type of Ads you want to integrate
+		Adtypes: (AdType.BANNER, AdType.INTERSTITIAL)	//What type of Ads you want to integrate )

-        )
      }
 }